ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 }
 ```

-This test is similar to the first test, but the inbound section is missing.
-At the bottom of the test, we assert that the result is not empty, that the rule failed, and that the reason contains the expected message.
-By using the `-BeLike` assertion, we can use wildcards to match the message, making it more robust against changes in the message.
+This test is similar to the first one, but the inbound section is missing, causing the policy to not comply with the rule.
+At the end of the test, we assert that the result is not empty, that the rule failed, and that the reason contains the expected message.
+By using the `-BeLike` assertion, we can leverage wildcards to match the message, making the test more robust against changes.

-When running the tests, the new test should fail.
+When you run the tests, the new test should fail.
 To make it pass, remove `$Assert.Pass()` and uncomment `$Assert.HasField($policy, "inbound")`.

 #### Should fail if the base policy is missing from the inbound section